irwannafly/inomaly/README.md

-inomaly: my first package (Developing..)
+inomaly: my first package (On developing..)
 =====================================================================================================

-*solution for anomaly data*
+*solution for big data*

 `inomaly` is an R package which contains: